CosDiabos/WP-Bench/README.md

 - Functions auto-complete;
 - Functions snippets;
-- Popup with function documentation based on WP Codex.
+- Popup with function documentation based on WP Codex;
+- Basic folder and files generation for themes, plugins:
+  - Structure customizable by JSON.

 # Documentation